Sometimes there is confusion between what is an “anti static” mat, and what is a “conductive” mat. On Elimstat.com, we sell both types of “ESD” mats.

 1. What is an Anti Static Mat Made of?

 The word “anti static mat” is typically used to refer to a two-ply (meaning two-layer) rubber mat.
+(This is sometimes also called a “static dissipative mat”).
 It is comprised of two layers: a top static dissipative rubber layer and a bottom black carbon-loaded conductive scrim layer.

 The top static dissipative layer captures static off tools and electronics laid on top of the mat, while a snap is attached through the top layer of the mat to make contact with the bottom conductive layer of the mat so that the mat can be connected to an electrical outlet by using grounding.

-We recommend you having these wirings attached to every 5 feet of matting.
+We recommend you have these wirings attached to every 5 feet of matting.
 They should not be “daisy-chained” together.
 Instead, directly connect the wires to the electrical outlet.”

 Electrical outlets typically are the best path to ground the mat in any building because they follow the piping to the Earth’s electrical field underneath the building.